Homestays

 Pork Chien: Homestay owner (D)

-Born in 1964, Pork Chien also arrived in Banteay Chhmar’s Lech village in 1991 from a refugee camp along the Cambodian-Thailand border.
-He works in the rice field and grows watermelon and cassava.
-In 1983, he married Veng Preiv and they are raising 4 children – all boys.
-His son, Soknoum, makes wooden sculptures.
+Born in 1964, Pork Chien also arrived in Banteay Chhmar’s Lech village in 1991 from a refugee camp along the Cambodian-Thai border.
+He works in the rice fields and grows watermelon and cassava.
+In 1983, he married Veng Preiv and they are raising four children – all boys.
+His son, Soknoum, makes beautiful wooden sculptures.
 He says “Now we feel like we have a larger family and new members as after a wedding (laughs) when people come it makes me proud.”

 • 2 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…(Can arrange an extra bed outside a bedroom, if needed)

-• Provides clean drinking water, candles, mosquito coils and shampoo
+• Provides drinking water, candles, mosquito coils and shampoo

 • Parking: car, motorcycle, minibus/van

-• 2 bedrooms in a traditional and modern house with bed, mattress, mosquito net, cotton sheets, blankets, pillows… (can arrange an extra bed outside a bedroom, if needed)
+• 2 bedrooms in a traditional and modern house with bed, mattress, mosquito net, cotton sheets, blankets, pillows… (can arrange an extra bed, if needed)

-• Provides clean drinking water, candles, mosquito coils and shampoo
+• Provides drinking water, candles, mosquito coils and shampoo

 Siev Sem & Nil Loeun: Homestay owner (F)

 Born in 1948, Nil Loeun arrived in Banteay Chhmar in 1975 as part of the Pol Pot regime’s project of relocating people from their village of birth, in the view that this would make them less distracted and more productive workers.
-Loeun had originally been told she would be making mosquito nets and scarves for the local population, but within two years, like so many at the time, she was working in the rice fields to produce food for an increasingly hunger-stricken population.
-By the late 1990s she had married Siev Sem and they are raising 4 children – 3 boys and 1 girl.
+Loeun had originally been told she would be making mosquito nets and scarves for the local population.
+But, within two years, like so many at the time she was working in the rice fields to produce food for an increasingly hunger-stricken population.
+By the late 1990s she had married Siev Sem and they have three boys.
+They also had a daughter, who unfortunately has passed away.
 She says “When we first learned that GHF would be restoring the temple we were worried that villagers would be made to leave, like in the past.”
 And, she added, “Now we are very happy that GHF is protecting the temple as well as the people of Banteay Chhmar.”

-Homestay details: In Banteay Chhmar Tbong village south of Banteay Chhmar Temple about 500m from the temple moat, 100m from the Banteay Chhmar market with a comfortable visitor sitting area.
-The owner sleeps downstairs.
+Homestay details: In Tbong Village, south of Banteay Chhmar Temple about 500m from the temple moat and 100m from the local market

 • 2 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows… (can arrange an extra bed outside a bedroom, if needed)

-• Provides clean drinking water, candles, mosquito coils and shampoo
+• Provides drinking water, candles, mosquito coils and shampoo

 • Parking: car, motorcycle, minibus/van and bus